Hide Search Bar

 From February Half term until the Expedition, we run Expedition training day at school covering First Aid, Map Reading, Kit and Packing, Tents and Cooking on Trangias.
 In May/June students take part in their Assessed Expedition.

 Bronze Expeditions will cost around £60.
 Silver Expeditions will cost between £100-150.
-We would students all students on Free School Meals.
+We provide financial support to students who are eligible for Free School Meals.

 The Duke of Edinburgh Award is a great opportunity for our students to get involved in something new, volunteer in our community and to develop the skills to be active citizens in the wider world.